pcattori/writing/README.md

-# writing
+# Writing

-Each subdirectory is a self-contained post.
+Each directory is a self-contained post.

-The writing is collocated with any media (e.g. pictures) and `mdx` components it references.
+The main prose is in `index.md` and is collocated with any media (e.g. pictures) needed for the post.